-The food industry is responsible for creating a lot of waste that – if looked with positive eyes – is a rich resource for sustainable design!
+The food industry is responsible for creating a lot of waste.
+But – if looked with positive eyes – this is a rich resource!

-The most common way to get rid of food waste is composting it.
-But when put in the right hands, food waste can be upcycled into precious biomaterials that can then suit several applications.
+The most common way of getting rid of food waste is composting it.
+But when put in the right hands, food waste can be upcycled into precious biomaterials for various applications.

 PensieroMateria circular design

-Arco2020 is a lamp made out of Wascoffee: a biomaterial derived from coffee grounds that were provided by Autogrill, the company that owns the majority of motorway service areas in Italy…and therefore makes a lot of coffees every day!
+Arco2020 is a lamp made out of Wascoffee: a biomaterial derived from coffee grounds.
+Coffee waste has been provided by Autogrill, the company that owns the majority of motorway service areas in Italy... and therefore makes a lot of coffees every day!

-Tomato peels sourced in Sicily are at the base of another biomaterial, that has been 3D printed in the shape of little crates and other kitchen utensils.
+Tomato peels sourced in Sicily are the starting point for another biomaterial, that has then been 3D printed in the shape of little crates and other kitchen utensils.

 And then, the stunning Peel chandelier.
-This one is made of orb: a biomaterial that upcycles orange peels and other organic waste.
-What’s interesting is that – since the binder used is also organic – this material is actually edible!
+Peel is made of orb: a biomaterial obtained from orange peels and other organic waste.
+What’s interesting is that – since the binder is also organic – this material is actually edible!
 No guarantee that it would taste any good though...

 Re.Bean Coffee Stool